 - National origin

 This means real estate investment owners can’t refuse to rent to someone for any of these reasons.
 Real estate investors also can’t set different terms or conditions based on these factors that affect how they manage one renter versus another.
-Make sure you're familiar with these laws and work with Baltimore City property managers to avoid discriminatory practices while operating rental properties.
+Make sure you know these laws and work with Baltimore City property managers to avoid discriminatory practices while operating rental properties.

 2. Create a Legal Lease Agreement

-A property manager can advise that lease agreements are binding documents, and it's critical to make sure they follow the law.
-You may find a free lease agreement online, but rental owners need to ensure that the template complies with local, state, and federal laws.
+A property manager can advise that lease agreements are binding documents, and ensuring they follow the law is critical.
+You may find a free lease agreement online, but rental owners must ensure the template complies with local, state, and federal laws.

 A legal lease agreement is a governing document between owners and the tenant.
-It will include details such as the amount of the rent, the lease term, and the rules that tenants must follow to live in the property.
-The rental agreement also holds landlords accountable for their responsibilities as required by law.
-Working with a Baltimore MD property management company will ensure your lease follows the law and protects your property and income.
+It will include details such as the rent amount, the lease term, and the rules tenants must follow to live on the property.
+The rental agreement also holds landlords accountable for their responsibilities, as the law requires.
+Working with a Baltimore, MD, property management company will ensure your lease follows the law and protects your property and income.
 With a stellar lease in place, rental owners have the protection they need to enforce the rules when tenants break them.

 3. Add a Pet Addendum to a Lease

 Many people have pets or want to get a pet for their home.
-It’s up to rental property owners whether they allow pets in a property.
-When permitting pets, a property management team knows it's critical to add a pet addendum to the lease.
+It’s up to rental property owners whether they allow pets on a property.
+When permitting pets, a property management team knows adding a pet addendum to the lease is important.
 This document includes the rules for having an animal in the rental, the pet deposit amount, and the penalties for violating the rules with a pet.

 However, without knowing the law when creating the document, a tenant might see the pet addendum as an unfair or discriminatory document.
 Property management companies in Baltimore can help you include everything you need in a pet addendum while following the law.